 I want our leagues to be a mixing pot, including kids from all walks of life.
 For as long as this league exists, we should welcome every single player.
 If they can’t afford the whole cost, we should reduce it.
 If they can’t afford any of it, that player plays for free.
 We will never turn a player away.
 And we’ll be respectful of how hard it is for families to talk about money.
 I’d rather us be push-overs and hand away scholarships than make a single-mother write a three-page letter about how hard things are for her family.

 We should be giving people the benefit of the doubt.
 And we should be seeking out opportunities to share this league with everyone.
 It’s not enough to write “scholarships available” on the corner of our website.
 We should be making real connections in the community and encouraging families to take us up on this offer.

 And we should be entrepreneurs.
-We’ll operate our leagues as non-profits (and abide by all governing laws of a 501c3, including financial disclosures), but it takes business-savvy to keep something like this alive.
+We’ll operate a number of programs through our non-profit (check us out! www.flagstarfoundation.org), but it takes business-savvy to keep something like this alive.